MicrosoftDocs/dynamics365smb-docs/business-central/finance-dimensions.md

 * **Global dimensions** are used as filters, for example, on reports and batch jobs.
 You can use only two global dimensions, so choose dimensions you will use often.
 * **Shortcut dimensions** are available as fields on journal and document lines.
 You can create up to six of these.

-### Setting Up Default Dimensions for Customers, Vendors, and Other accounts
+### To set up default dimensions for customers, vendors, and other accounts
 You can assign a default dimension for a specific account.
 The dimension will be copied to the journal or document when you enter the account number on a line, but you can delete or change the code on the line if appropriate.
 You can also make a dimension required for posting an entry with a specific type of account.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Dimensions**, and then choose the related link.